prisma-cloud-shiftleft/iac-scan-action/README.md

 #### Step 2: Create GitHub secrets from the API credentials

-Create GitHub Secrets called `PRISMA_CLOUD_ACCESS_KEY` and `PRISMA_CLOUD_SECRET_KEY` for the Access Key and Secret Key respectively with the values acquired in Step 1.
+Create GitHub Secrets called `PCC_USER`, `PCE_CONSOLE_URL` and `PCC_PASS` for the Access Key, Secret Key, and Prisma Cloud Enterprise API Url respectively with the values acquired in Step 1.
+(Documentation for the correct api urls are located [here](https://prisma.pan.dev/api/cloud/api-urls)).

 Refer to [Encrypted secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) for more details on how to setup secrets.